noa/iur/README.md

 JSON files, you can use a file name glob, remembering to quote the whole glob.
 Finally, you specify the prefix of the names of the output files with the `--tf` option.

+**Note**: In our experiments, we used fairly aggressive truncation on the length of each individual comment (truncating to 32 subwords) and relatively short episodes (up to length 16).
+With less truncation and longer episodes, the quality of the embeddings will likely improve but it will be more computationally expensive to train the model.